gini/gini-vision-lib-xamarin/README.md

 ### Building

-Because modules depend on eachother they need to be build in the right order:
+Because modules depend on each other they need to be build in the right order:
 1. TrustKitXamarin
 2. GiniApiSDKXamarinAndroid
 3. GVLXamarinAndroid